htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

 :classad-attribute:`TransferErr`
     An attribute utilized only for grid universe jobs.
 The default value is ``True``.
-If ``True``, then the error output from the job is transferred from the remote machine back to the submit machine.
+If ``True``, then the error output from the job is transferred from the remote machine back to the access point.
 The name of the file after transfer is the file referred to by job attribute ``Err``.
-If ``False``, no transfer takes place (remote to submit machine), and the name of the file is the file referred to by job attribute ``Err``.
+If ``False``, no transfer takes place (remote to access point), and the name of the file is the file referred to by job attribute ``Err``.

 :classad-attribute:`TransferExecutable`
     An attribute utilized only for grid universe jobs.
 The default value is ``True``.
-If ``True``, then the job executable is transferred from the submit machine to the remote machine.
-The name of the file (on the submit machine) that is transferred is given by the job attribute ``Cmd``.
+If ``True``, then the job executable is transferred from the access point to the remote machine.
+The name of the file (on the access point) that is transferred is given by the job attribute ``Cmd``.
 If ``False``, no transfer takes place, and the name of the file used (on the remote machine) will be as given in the job attribute ``Cmd``.